akrennmair/gockel/README.md

 * r: reply to currently selected tweet
 * Ctrl-F: favorite currently selected tweet
 * Ctrl-O: shorten all URLs in the current input field
+* F: follow a user (you will be prompted for the username)
+* U: unfollow the publisher user of the currently selected tweet

 Configuration
 -------------